Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Dynamic Programming, Reinforcement Learning Hybrid Structural Methods

+In settings with common noise, the policy is updated by computing its value and then taking a greedy step to improve that policy.

+This section provides a unified taxonomy of policy evaluation using Dynamic Programming (DP), Reinforcement Learning (RL) and Hybrid Structural Methods (HSMs), respectively leveraging full, no or partial knowledge of the model.

-\paragraph{Dynamic Programming (DP)} based methods assume access to both the individual state transition dynamics $\mathcal{T}(s_{t+1}\mid s_t, a_t, \mu_t, z_t)$, and the aggregate state transition dynamics $\Xi(z_{t+1}\mid z_t)$, $\Phi^\pi(\mu_t,z_t)$ (Information Box 1).
-By integrating over both the individual and aggregate states, the individual-state value function \eqref{eq: intro_dp_0} eliminates sample variance \cite{cardaliaguet_learning_2015}.
-In practice, however, DP becomes intractable because, as demonstrated by the ``Master equation'' \eqref{eq:master}, the resulting Bellman equation is set on (and hence requires integrating over) the space of all possible mean-field distributions induced by common-noise sequences.
+\paragraph{Dynamic Programming (DP)} based methods leverage full access to the model i.e. both the individual state dynamics, and common noise dynamics (Information Box 1).
+By evaluating the policy using exact expected returns, the resulting Bellman equation (Equation \ref{eq: master}) or \emph{Master Equation} eliminates sample variance \cite{cardaliaguet2017learning}.
+However, in practice, integrating over all possible realisations of the mean-field due to different realisations of common noise renders DP intractable.

-\paragraph{Reinforcement Learning (RL)} based methods treat the transition model of both the individual and aggregate states as black-boxes (Information Box 2).
-Hence, RL based methods rely on Monte Carlo rollouts \eqref{eq: intro_rl}.
-Without access to individual dynamics, the analytic mean-field update operator cannot be applied and the mean-field distribution is repeatedly re-approximated using sample-based methods \eqref{eq: intro_sample_based} or by learning a function $\mu_{t+1} \approx \hat\Phi_\theta(\mu_t, z_t)$ (where $\theta$ represents the parameters of that function) that can approximate the analytic mean-field update operator \cite{perrin_mean_2021, inoue_model_2021}, see Figure \ref{fig: introduction}.
-Since RL-based methods do not require the analytic mean-field update operator to be tractable, they can scale to larger individual state spaces.
+\paragraph{Reinforcement Learning (RL)} based methods do not leverage access to transition dynamics (Information Box 2), instead relying on Monte Carlo samples for policy evaluation.
+Moreover, rather than computing the analytic mean-field update, the mean-field distribution is repeatedly re-approximated using sample-based methods (bottom left Figure \ref{fig: introduction}) or by learning a function that can approximate the analytic mean-field update \cite{perrin2021mean, inoue2021model}.
+By treating environment dynamics as a black box, RL based methods enable learning under unknown dynamics, intractably large individual state or action spaces, dense transition operators, and in partially-observable settings where the observation function depends on the individual state (Section \ref{sec: problem_setting}).
+But, being fully sample-based, they suffer from high-variance value estimates, and hence high-variance policy updates.